-The Museum houses a number of Phoenician sarcophagi found in Lebanon and other locations on the Eastern Mediterranean Sea.
+In 1881 Osman Hamdi Bey was appointed director of the Archaeological Museum; in the following years he conducted a series of excavation campaigns.
+At Sidon he found a series of very interesting sarcophagi.
+The Museum houses a number of Phoenician sarcophagi.
 They were decorated with impressive portraits of the dead as you can see in sarcophagi found near Tartous in southern Syria and now at the Louvre Museum in Paris.

 Ancient Orient Museum: statues from Mesopotamia: the third statue from the left portrays Shalmanaser III, King of Assyria in 859-824 BC